-Free Port by Richard Julin, curator Magasin 3 Stockholm Konsthall
+Free Port, essay by Richard Julin, Curator Magasin 3 Stockholm Konsthall

-Porto Franco by Jesper Meijling, freelance producer and architect
+Porto Franco, essay by Jesper Meijling, freelance Producer and Architect

 Free Port by Richard Julin

 When Stockholm’s Free Port was inaugurated on the 27th of September 1926 a filmmaker was present.
 In the film that was made, one can see the inauguration ceremony with king Gustav V on a throne dressed in spruce twigs.
 A large crowd had come to the harbour to be present for the ceremony.
 There were speeches and medals that were awarded to the harbours initiator, merchant John Josephson as well as to the building’s foremen.
 Debate as to build a free trade harbor in Stockholm or not had been going on for years.
 When the harbor finally became a reality and opened, it constituted a major event for the city.
 The throne used during the ceremony was designed by the architect Åke Tengelin, who also designed warehouses [magasin] 1, 2, and 3.
 Magasin 3 was designed in 1925.
 The Free Port was Stockholm’s free trade zone for 60 years.
 Until 1986, the area was gated and there were customs depots at the entrances and exits.
 It was a location close to the city that had been built exclusively for receiving, warehousing, and transporting goods.